Montana-Media-Arts/webDesignFall2024/_docs/topic-06/05-form-input/06-page.md

 ## Altogether

 An input element is a combination of type, name, and identification.
-The following code shows an "input" element, wrapped in a "form" element, along with the three _required_ attributes.
+The following code shows an "input" element wrapped in a "form" element, along with the three required attributes.

 <div class="code-heading">